We Love Doodles

 As we mentioned, the Maltipoo was first deliberately bred in the 1990s.
 We only have a few decades of formal information regarding these Doodles.
 That’s not to say Maltese and Poodles weren’t bred before, meaning there are probably instances where Maltipoos lived longer than anecdotal stories we hear today.

 Those anecdotal stories, though, do give us a bit of insight into just how long the dogs can live.
-The oldest Maltipoo dogs, according to internet lore, have lived as old as 20 years.
+The oldest Maltipoo to ever live, according to internet lore, grew to be as old as 20 years.

 What’s the Lifespan of a Maltipoo?